LIVE MORE LIFE, BE MORE iIrish

 • Stephen’s Day – In Ireland, this is a national holiday, and a day of feasting, celebrated on the day after Christmas.
 It is named in honor of the first Christian martyr, St. Stephen, and is referenced in a familiar Christmas carol: “Good King Wenceslas looked out on the Feast of Stephen…”

-• Little Christmas/Women’s Christmas is January 6th in Ireland.
+• Little Christmas/Women’s Christmas is on January 6th in Ireland.
 This is when Christmas decorations are taken down and the Christmas season officially ends.
 Until 2013, this marked the last day of holiday break for Irish primary and secondary schools.

 • Some people in Ireland greet one another with the phrase “Happy Christmas!” – a phrase used in England, rather than the American counterpart, “Merry Christmas!”